RickStrahl/WestWindWebConnection-Documentation/Utility-Classes/Class-wwDotnetBridge/Unable-to-load-CLR-Instance-Error.md

-﻿If you get the error:
+If you get the error:

 **Unable to load wwDotnetBridge: Unable to load Clr Instance.
 0x80131515**